Currency:

 Do you work with famous people in your industry?

-If if you answered "yes" to any of the above questions, consider asking them to provide their image (such as displaying their logo).
+If you answered "yes" to any of the questions above, consider asking them to provide their image (such as displaying their logo).

-This is another piece of social proof that has already been discussed.
-Its purpose is to provoke the audience to think about the following questions: "Are they collaborating with them? - wow!".
+This is another element of social proof that has already been discussed.
+Its goal is to provoke the audience to think about the following questions: "Are they collaborating with them? - wow!".

 The main thing is to make a good impression on visitors.
 The presence of famous people or brands on the site somehow legitimizes our positive, trusting perception of the site.